htw-inka/ios-fiducial-recognition/README.md

 Performance
 -----------

-The current implementation achieves a stable recognition of fiducials in 0.15 to 0.3 seconds on an 3rd gen. iPad, which makes it possible to use in an argmented reality application.
+The current implementation achieves a stable recognition of fiducials in 0.15 to 0.3 seconds on an 3rd gen. iPad, which makes it possible to use in an augmented reality application.

 Prerequisites
 -------------